 When you drag through menus, you also see the keyboard shortcuts for the items in the menu.
 Keyboard shortcuts are combinations of keys you can press as a shortcut to choosing the menu items with the mouse.
-The A icon represents the Command key (either of the keys labeled "Alt" on either side of the space bar on most PC keyboards).
-The S icon represents the Shift key.
-Choosing menu items from the keyboard is described in "Navigating Menus from the Keyboard" on page 40.
+The icon represents the Command key (either of the keys labeled "Alt" on either side of the spacebar on most PC keyboards; either of the keys labeled # on Mac keyboards).
+The icon represents the Shift key.
+Choosing menu items from the keyboard is described in "Navigating Menus from the Keyboard" on page 30.